Sarah Louisa Forten Purvis: Feminist contributions

 Forten Purvis's poetic contributions to feminist activism has been discussed within the academic world as an equally considerable contribution to intersectionality.
 For example, Forten Purvis's Poem "An Appeal to Women" is identified through the lens of race and womanhood within Janet Gray's book "Race and Time" (2004).
 Similarly, Julie Winch discusses Forten Purvis's relationship to both Womanhood and Race.
 It is identified that this poem, which was distributed and read allowed to the attendees of the antislavery convention for women in 1873, spoke primarily to the white women of this period.
 In particular, it urged them to join in solidarity with their African-American female counterparts as a sisterhood in the fight against slavery.
 Gray suggests that what makes this poem inherently intersectional in its feminism is Forten Purvis's identification of the plurality of being Black and being female in comparison to the lived experience of being a white woman.
 Additionally, this poem makes mention of the self-objectification of white women's "fairness" as synonymous with their social value, and as opposed to the agency of black women as something more than merely "fairness" (Fairness in this case as related to complexion).
 Forten Purvis's poem conversely plays on white women's "fairness" as a "virtue" or more contemporarily put, a mark of privilege and further calls for white women to use their "virtue" for activism in the defense of their Black sisters.
 It is suggested that Forten Purvis's poetry, transforms the female listener into an agent of change.

 Poetry

 As can be noted in additional poetry from Forten Purvis, the dualistic nature of blackness in relation to womanhood is a common theme.
 This intersectional dissemination of feminist ideals and the perspective and experiences of black women through poetry cannot be investigated separately.
-Ira V. Brown additionally specifies that the women who acted within the Philadelphia Female Anti Slavery society, through whatever those actions were (in Forten Purvis's case, creative poetry) were contributors to what she called "The Cradle of Feminism" - or in other words the development of it.
+Ira V. Brown additionally specifies that the women who acted within the Philadelphia Female Anti Slavery society, through whatever those actions were (in Forten Purvis's case, creative poetry) were contributors to what she called "The Cradle of Feminism."